This damn Hitchcock obsession

 I've been saying so for years, and now it's starting to catch on with others.
 I discovered Hitch when I was 12 and by the time I was 17 I was a full-on geek.
 After all these years, I'm committed.
 (Or I should be.
 Rimshot!)
 Check out the blog that critics say "pulls together the pieces in a way that provokes one "aha!" moment after another."

 Turns out I'm not alone in my geekery.
 In 2010, I started a Facebook page dedicated to the Master.
-Last time I checked, it'd grown to over 200,000 fans.
+Last time I checked, it'd grown to almost 200,000 fans.
+Now I'm producing infotaining videos—about one per week—which you can check out on my Patreon site.
+If you like what you see, feel free to show your support.

 Some of it's short, some of it's long, some of it's funny (I think), some really isn't.
 But the nice people at McSweeney's, Commerce Magazine, the Oregonian, Beliefnet and elsewhere publish my work from time to time.
 Pour yourself a tall one and start with my McSweeney's List of Secure Website Authentification Questions.